caco3/duc-service/README.md

 A cron-expression that determines when an automatic scan is started.

 ## Web Endpoints
-- `/duc.cgi` provides a web gui to explore the disk usage
+- `/index.htm` provides a web gui to explore the disk usage snapshots
 - `/manual_scan.cgi` queues a manual scan
 - `/log.cgi` displays the log output from the last scan